-Your word processing program’s spelling and grammar checkers are just okay at checking spelling and grammar, but they are phenomenal at yanking you right out of your flow.
+Your Google Doc or word processing program’s spelling and grammar checkers (we like Grammarly) are good at checking spelling and grammar, but they are phenomenal at yanking you right out of your flow.
 I actually don’t mind the spell checker, but when I have the grammar checker on I find myself stopping every few minutes to yell, “Shut up, I meant to write it that way!”

 Guess what?
 You have the power to switch off the checkers so you’re able to write without distraction.
 You can always run them after you’ve finished your writing if you need to.

 Like to write first drafts or take notes by hand?
 The Hack My Study site did a comparison on which pens are the fastest to write with.

 Here’s a spoiler: Fountain pens are best for pure handwriting speed, but they’re also pricey and difficult to master.
 The next best option is a rollerball pen.
 Now, they’re not as fancy (or expensive!) as a fountain pen, but they’re still fast because they create little friction on the writing surface.